Paralegal Skills to Keep You Sharp & Marketable

 Even if you are already employed at a firm or organization that you love, keeping your paralegal skills sharp and keeping yourself marketable is important.

 You work in a fast-paced, ever-changing environment that requires continuing education specific to the legal profession.
-In order to continue to be a valuable employee, you need to continue to expand your skillset.
+In order to continue to be a valuable employee, you need to continue to expand your skillset throughout your paralegal career.
 Even more importantly, you want to continually find training for paralegals that will advance your paralegal career.

 Those who believe that education stops when they graduate from college will likely hit a wall in their career growth.

 If you want to progress in your paralegal career, you are going to need to invest in advancing your paralegal skills on a regular basis.
+And we’re not just talking about meeting those annual paralegal CLE requirements.
+Instead, look at this as an investment in your career, regardless of whether you get CLE credits or not.
 Here are just some of the other reasons you should invest in learning new things and refreshing your paralegal skills:

 1. You’ll make yourself more valuable to the firm.